 Melbourne’s strength in R&D was demonstrated by Lockheed Martin Corporation’s decision in 2016 to establish a $13 million advanced multi-disciplinary R&D centre in Melbourne – the Science Technology Engineering Leadership and Research Laboratory or STELaRLab.
 This is the first such facility to be established by Lockheed Martin Corporation outside of the United States.
 Melbourne’s strong international reputation for R&D was a key factor in Lockheed Martin’s decision.

 For further information on the capability of defence-relevant research across Victoria's university sector, see the 2022 Victorian & Tasmanian Defence Research Capability Directory

 Victoria brings together the world’s best and brightest minds in defence R&D. With so many facilities in one state, Victoria is the nation’s hub for clever thinking and specialist defence knowledge.

-The Defence Materials Technology Centre is engaged in the development and supply of new materials technologies, electronic systems, advanced components and manufacturing processes in collaboration with defence, defence industries and research agencies.
+DMTC Limited is engaged in the development and supply of new materials technologies, electronic systems, advanced components and manufacturing processes in collaboration with defence, defence industries and research agencies.

 The Australian Manufacturing and Materials Precinct (AMMP) is a hub for industry and research organisations.
-Based in south-east Melbourne, the AMMP is home to 40 per cent of Victoria’s manufacturing companies, as well as the CSIRO, Monash University and the Australian Synchroton.
+Based in south-east Melbourne, the AMMP is home to 40 per cent of Victoria’s manufacturing companies, as well as the CSIRO, Monash University and the Australian Synchrotron.

 Chemical, biological and radiological defence is developed in Victoria, with R&D and countermeasure capabilities.
 Melbourne is one of only three international cities with two universities in the global top 20 biomedicine rankings.
 More than 40 per cent of ASX listed biotech and medical equipment companies are located in Victoria.